Lori Berenson: Imprisonment

 From 2003 through 2008 Berenson worked in and co-managed the bakery at Huacariz Prison which served the inmate population and the Cajamarca community.

-Periodically, through her web page entitled "Lori's Words," Berenson issued advice to youth as well as criticism of the policies of the World Bank and the International Monetary Fund, the war in Iraq, the "American Way of Life," the Peruvian "political class," and allegations of maltreatment and torture of prisoners.
+Periodically, through her freelori.org web page entitled "Lori's Words," Berenson issued advice to youth as well as criticism of the policies of the World Bank and the International Monetary Fund, the war in Iraq, the "American Way of Life," the Peruvian "political class," and allegations of maltreatment and torture of prisoners.
 Berenson's commentaries on capitalism, globalism, and the environmental impact of mining companies have also appeared on the Internet.
 In addition, her commentaries have been read on the Prison Radio Project, a San Francisco-based radio and activist project that produces the commentaries of several political prisoners.

 On September 16, 2008, her father announced that she was pregnant with her first child.
 In January 2009, Berenson was transferred to a prison in Lima owing to a serious back problem which complicated her pregnancy.
 In May 2009, she gave birth to a boy, whom she named Salvador, and who lived with her while she was in prison.
 In Peru, children are allowed to remain with their incarcerated mothers until age 3.